cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 |--------------------------------|--------------------:|-------------------:|
 | Inlined function               |                   5 |                  5 |

-Returns the median of three values .
+Returns the median of three values.

 ### median